 Why Focus on Older Adults?

-Adequate nutrition is always at the top of the list for everyone, but older adults will need to focus on that more so they can support the changes in their bodies.
-They will lose muscle mass and bone density, which is an age related loss, plus their stomach acid will change which affects digestion, which may also mean that they will need dietary supplements so they can get their daily dose of vitamin D and vitamin B12, for example.
+Adequate nutrition is always at the top of the list for everyone, but older adults will need to focus on that more to support the changes in their bodies.
+Usually, their nutritional needs are taken care of at lovely senior living homes or by their primary caregiver.
+They need to be fed well and given the proper foods as they would otherwise be prone to lose muscle mass and bone density, which is an age-related loss, and their stomach acid will change which affects digestion.
+This may also mean that they will need dietary supplements to get their daily dose of vitamin D and vitamin B12, for example.

 The body’s ability to absorb nutrients will change, and that is not something that will stop happening, so adapting to that change and eating more fortified foods, healthy fats, and nutritious foods can help your body remain fit and healthy as the years go by.

-The fear of contracting chronic diseases like heart disease or having bowel related issues because of inadequate nutrient intake is always a worry and a possibility.
+The fear of contracting chronic diseases like heart disease or having bowel-related issues because of inadequate nutrient intake is always a worry and a possibility.
+If that happens, then the nutritional care and needs of the person further evolve and need to be looked after quite meticulously.
+Care for family or similar services can be the answer in that regard, to provide the best possible care for older adults, since they definitely need it.
 Our bodies can’t stay 20 forever, and we are well aware.

 Downsides to Nutritional Changes